wsdaniels/wsdaniels.github.io/_pages/research.md

 ## Estimating methane emission durations using point sensor networks

 We created a probabilistic model to estimate methane emission durations using concentration data from continuous monitoring systems (CMS) on oil and gas sites.
 We refer to this model as the Probabilistic Duration Model (PDM).
 The PDM accounts for a key feature of CMS data: non-detect times, or the times when wind blows emitted methane between CMS sensors.
 Non-detect times can be incorrectly interpreted as periods of no emissions and therefore must be addressed when performing any inversion with CMS data.
 The PDM identifies non-detect times using an atmospheric transport model and probabilistically accounts for the fact that emissions can persist into or through these non-detect times.
 We show that CMS can be used to bound the duration of snapshot methane measurements, but the PDM (or a comparable method) must be used to account for non-detect times.
 All of the PDM code is open-source.
-Projects that I was involved in are bolded below.

 **PDM paper**: [Daniels et al., 2024](https://doi.org/10.1021/acs.estlett.4c00687)
 **PDM code**: [GitHub](https://github.com/wsdaniels/CMS-durations)